decentralized-identity/did-registration/spec/spec.md

 TODO: uses verification method template

-TODO: new VM must then be included in either "secret" or "didDocument" in next request.
+TODO: retrieved VM must then be included in either "secret" or "didDocument" in next request.

 #### `didState.action="signPayload"`